connectrpc/conformance/docs/testing_servers.md

          sleep for any specified response delay

-         send the response
+         send a response

-    if half duplex and if response data was specified then immediately send the headers/trailers on the stream so that they can be read by the client
+  if half duplex and if response data was specified then
+    immediately send the headers/trailers on the stream so that they can be read by the client

     loop over any response data specified
-        build a ConformancePayload object
+      build a conformance payload

       set the response data into the conformance payload

       if this is the first response being sent then set the request info into the conformance payload

         sleep for any specified response delay

         send the response

     if an error was specified in the response definition then if no responses have been sent yet build an Error object with the specified error

         set the following into the error details
         * the received request
         * any request headers
 ```

 For the full documentation on handling the `BidiStream` endpoint, click [here][bidistream].